mgudurs84/k6-load-testing-v2/replit.md

 ### Overview

 The wizard includes a "Upload Payloads" step between API selection and test configuration.
 This allows users to upload JSON files containing test data for each selected API endpoint.
+The system uses OpenAPI specifications to generate templates and validate uploaded payloads.

 ### Wizard Flow (6 Steps)